Installing the NIST scan framework¶

 conda activate artiq-3.7

-Next, clone the scan_framework repository into a folder that is in your PYTHONPATH
+Next, clone the scan_framework repository into a folder that is in your PYTHONPATH and make sure the top level

-folder containing the scan_framework source is named scan_framework
+folder containing the scan_framework source is named scan_framework.

 TODO: update github url below